-Rafael Pass is an Associate Professor of Computer Science at Cornell University and Cornell Tech.
-He obtained his bachelor's in Engineering Physics and a master's in Computer Science, both from the Royal Institute of Technology (KTH) in Sweden, and his Ph.D. in Computer Science from the Massachusetts Institute of Technology (M.I.T.) in 2006.
+Rafael Pass is a Professor at Cornell Tech and in the Computer Science Department at Cornell University.
+He obtained his bachelor’s in Engineering Physics and a master’s in Computer Science, both from the Royal Institute of Technology (KTH) in Sweden, and his Ph.D. in Computer Science from the Massachusetts Institute of Technology (M.I.T.) in 2006.
 He has been on the faculty of Cornell University since 2006 and joined Cornell Tech in 2013.

 Professor Pass’ research interests are in the field of Cryptography and its interplay with Computational Complexity and Game Theory.
 Previously, Pass worked in the finance industry for J.P.
 Morgan and Price Waterhouse Coopers, and studied logic and philosophy at the Sorbonne in Paris.

 He is a recipient of the NSF Career Award, the AFOSR Young Investigator Award, the Alfred P. Sloan Fellowship, and the Microsoft Faculty Award.